Trademark Attorney Services

 How many sales do I need to make in order to satisfy the “in commerce” requirement?

 The USPTO has not yet provided an exact number of sales needed to satisfy their in-commerce requirement.
-Instead, the they required that a “bona-fide” number of sales must have been made.
-Use your judgement to determine what a bona-fide number of sales is.
+Instead, they required that a “bona-fide” number of sales must have been made.
+Use your judgment to determine what a bonafide number of sales is.
 A token sale of one t-shirt to a friend wouldn’t count, but selling 100 t-shirts to multiple parties in different states most likely would.

 What is a “specimen” and when do I need one?